LyquidQrystal/GFFM/README.md

 ## How to use the config to add instrument sound to Pokemon?
 The rules are formatted as follows:
 INSTRUMENT|SPECIES_NAME|REGIONAL_FORM|GENDER|NATURE|ABILITY|MOVE|FRIENDSHIP
-INSTRUMENT
-Please keep in mind that this is case-sensitive.(I might change it in the future?)
+Please keep in mind that this is case-sensitive.(This will be changed in the future version.)
 ### Definition
 * INSTRUMENT
 It's the instrument sound you want the Pokemon to use.
 I didn't add any new instrument so you can only use bagpipe,didgeridoo,flute,lute,piano,triangle,trumpet and tiny_drum